 The lower shelves hold shoes and hats.

-I also made some DIY animal jewelry holders for the side of the dress up closet.
+I also made some DIY animal jewelry holders for the side of the dress up center.

 And a DIY headband holder.